 View Particles Tracks Through the Volume

 To better see the particles tracks (or streamlines), right-click on the View Window (view) background, double-click sim->Faces, and then select Properties from the menu.
 In the Properties Panel, turn on the Transparent property.

 To create a face to be the seed source for the particles tracks, right-click on an edge of the outlet face in the View Window.
 Select the outlet face in the Select dialog (the outlet face will be hightlighted in the View Window), click OK, and then select Copy.
-Click Paste on the Toolbar to paste the seed source.
+In the Home Toolbar click Paste to paste the seed source.
 The seed source will be pasted on top of the outlet.